AP 101 |

 1 |

 Chemistry Lab 2 spans many topics of Chemistry 2, providing students hands-on understanding of redox reactions, colligative properties, rate factors, equilibrium, acid-base neutralization, crystal formation, and titration.
 Each lab requires a summary and analysis report.
+A fee of $40 will be charged at the time of registration for this course.
 Prerequisite: SC 315; Corequisite: SC 302

 |